Techtonica/curriculum/runtime-complexity/lesson-plan.md

 How would you solve these problems [runtime3-solving.txt](runtime3-solving.txt)?
 Can you think of an O(n^2), O(n log n), O(n) solution?

+### Group Practice
+Discuss with the group and an instructor:
+- Which runtimes/concepts were the hardest to guess/understand?
+- Which ones were the easiest?
+- Do you still have things you don't understand?

 ### Challenge
 - Try to implement the problems in [runtime3-solving.txt](runtime3-solving.txt).
 Run your solutions on multiple input sizes.
 Does it match your expectations?

 ### Check for Understanding
-Discuss with the group and an instructor:
-- Which runtimes/concepts were the hardest to guess/understand?
-- Which ones were the easiest?
-- Do you still have things you don't understand?

 Make a cheat sheet about runtime complexity.
 For O(1), O(log(n)), O(n), and O(nlogn) and O(n^2), give an example of 1-3 algorithms/operations that have this runtime.